Marina-Tolj/PROJECT_5_Neighborhood_Map_Zagreb/READMEFIRST.md

 The dropdown list lets the user select from the types (categories) of markers.
 All of the markers are currently split into four different types: park, food, sport and culture.
 When the user selects a type, only the markers with that type will appear on the map and in the list of marker names.
-If the users selects ìAllî from the dropdown list, then all of the markers will appear on the map.
+If the users selects ‚ÄúAll‚Äù from the dropdown list, then all of the markers will appear on the map.
 Selecting any of the types from the dropdown list will also hide the Wikipedia Links window, since all the links are specific to a single place (marker).